 What If I’m Staying at a Hotel in Lake Louise?

-Guests of Lake Louise hotels do not get special access to Lake Louise or Moraine Lake.
-Unless you are staying at the Fairmont Château Lake Louise, right on Lake Louise, where you can wake up on the lakes shore.
+Guests of hotels in Lake Louise do not get special access to the lake or Moraine Lake.
+Unless they stay at the Fairmont Château Lake Louise, as the hotel is on the lakeshore.
+If you can splurge on one night here, we highly recommend it.

-If you get parking at the Lake Louise Lakeshore, you can walk your watercraft from the parking area to Lake Louise, which is about a 5-minute walk.
+You can bring your kayak, canoe, or stand-up paddleboard to Lake Louise since you can still park there.
+Unlike Moraine Lake, getting your personal watercraft on the lake is much easier.
+If you get parking at the Lake Louise Lakeshore, you can walk your watercraft from the parking area to Lake Louise, about a 5-minute walk.

 Is the Lake Louise Shuttle Pet Friendly?